Troubleshooting Guide

 Mac OS X Screenshot

 The browser viewing area, or viewport is the portion of the screen actual showing a web page.
 This excludes menus and toolbars that are part of your browser or operating system.
-If you are below the recommended 986 x 663, these steps may help.
-Please note that a smaller viewport does not prevent Telenect viewing, rather it may require scrolling the screen to see all of the event controls.
+If you are below the recommended 1000 x 777, these steps may help.
+Please note that a smaller viewport does not prevent viewing, but it may require scrolling the screen to see all of the event controls.

 If flash is already installed, the system test should automatically upgrade the player if necessary.
-Otherwise, or to install is for the first time, use the button below.
+Otherwise, if you need to install for the first time, use the button below.

 Get Adobe Flash Player